nguidajohnson/website/content/home/publications.md

 Work in Progress </div>

 <ul>
-  <li>Economic Crisis, Mental Health and Risky Behavior
+  <li>Evaluating Unemployment Insurance in a Developing Economy: Evidence from Colombia, with Diego Astorga and Leonardo Morales
   <li>Poverty, Human Capital, and Unemployment, with Alonso Ahumada Paras, Martin Fiszbein and Mahesh Karra
-  <li>Unemployment Benefits and Job Search, with Diego Astorga and Leonardo Morales
   <li>Internet Access and Informality: Evidence from Brazil
+  <li>Economic Crisis, Mental Health and Risky Behavior
 </ul>